Microsoft: Pandemic ‘turbocharged’ digital transformation

 Enterprises have also become more socially aware during the pandemic.
 In the survey, 76% said the pandemic “has placed fresh responsibility on companies to play a constructive role in wider society.”
 And 75% said any digital transformation plans should go beyond business motivations to include the impact on society.

 “This has helped us all learn how interconnected the world is,” Cupp said.
 “The survey tells us that they recognize that they have this responsibility.
-So it’s not only about the work that they’re doing for their own organization.
-But this wider societal impact, which I think was pretty powerful.”
+So it’s not only about the work that they’re doing for their own organization, but this wider societal impact, which I think was pretty powerful.”

 Employees have also become a bigger priority.
-Prior to COVID, 24.3% of enterprises considered employee engagement a priority.
-That jumped to 35.6% last year during the pandemic.
+Prior to the pandemic, 24.3% of enterprises considered employee engagement a priority.
+That jumped to 35.6% last year.
 As part of that, training and education have also become more urgent.

 “I was surprised at how quickly and how much it popped,” Cupp said.
 “When you have 72% of the respondents saying that COVID has really been accelerating their pace of transformation, then elevating that employee engagement is not just a nice-to-have.
 It really is an essential priority.”